No more flying by the seat of your pants

 I believe leadership has become fetishised.
 There’s no shortage of leadership books, HBR articles, models, formulas and ten-step programs out there.
 But I’ve found people achieve more personal growth through candid conversation, empathetic coaching and someone who can help them find their own way.
 I draw upon decades of my own experience as a design leader, teacher, coach, and from making plenty of mistakes I’d like to help you avoid.

 My one-to-one or small group Design Leadership coaching uses self-reflective practices and simple methods, mixed in with plenty of examples and war stories.
 I’ll coach you on key aspects of leading teams, setting up and leading design departments, and operating and collaborating within the larger organisation.
+And the good news is, you already have many of the skills you need, you just need to reframe how you think about them.

 What can I help you with?